-The film 1001 Inventions and the Library of Secrets, starring Oscar-winning actor Sir Ben Kingsley, has won four major industry awards at the 29th International Visual Communications Association (IVCA) award ceremony in London, 26th March 2010.
+The film 1001 Inventions and the Library of Secrets, produced by Ahmed Salim, starring Oscar-winning actor Sir Ben Kingsley, has won four major industry awards at the 29th International Visual Communications Association (IVCA) award ceremony in London, 26th March 2010.

 Judges commended the short film saying it was “in a league of its own” awarding it four prestigious awards: